PanGalacticTech/ledObject_library/README.md

 2. Extract files from zipped folder if required.
 3. Open Arduino IDE and select from example programs.

+### Dependencies
+No dependency for library function, however examples have the following dependencies:
+* autoDelay_library available from [here](https://github.com/PanGalacticTech/autoDelay_Library) - written by PanGalacticTech
 ___________________________________________________________________________________________________________

 ## Use: